Blood Test: Factor VIII Activity

 Why It's Done

-Doctors order the factor VIII activity test to help diagnose or monitor the treatment of hemophilia A. Signs or symptoms of hemophilia can include easy bruising, nosebleeds that won't stop, excessive bleeding after a mouth injury or dental procedure, blood in the urine, or swollen or painful joints.
+Doctors order the factor VIII activity test to help diagnose or monitor the treatment of hemophilia A. Signs or symptoms of hemophilia can include easy bruising, nosebleeds that won't stop, excessive bleeding after a mouth injury or dental procedure, bleeding gums, blood in the urine, or swollen or painful joints.

 The factor VIII activity test also may be done to help identify the reason for an abnormal result on other clotting tests (such as prothrombin time [PT] or partial thromboplastin time [PTT]), or when a child has a family member with a bleeding disorder.